Medical expert of the article

 Epidemiology

-Causes of the mitral stenosis
+Causes mitral stenosis

 Pathogenesis

-As stenosis progresses, the transmitral pressure gradient increases, which allows maintaining diastolic blood flow through the valve.
-In accordance with the Gorlin formula, the area of the mitral valve (5 MK) is determined by the values of the transmitral gradient (DM) and the mitral blood flow (MC):
+As stenosis progresses, the transmitral pressure gradient increases, which helps maintain diastolic blood flow through the valve.
+According to Gorlin's formula, the mitral valve area (5MC) is determined by the values of the transmitral gradient (MG) and mitral blood flow (MBF):

-BMK - MK / 37.7 • ΔDM
+BMK - MK/37.7 • ∆DM

 - swelling of the walls of small pulmonary vessels;